 \textbf{Landmark-based CycleGAN}.
 Wang \textit{et al.}~\cite{CycleGANDetector2018} proposed a detection network to extract facial landmarks from visible faces and use that to guide the generative network to preserve geometric shapes.
 Their network was based on \textit{CycleGAN} \cite{zhu2017unpaired}, targeted to perform translation between the thermal and visible face images.
 The detection network extracted $68$-landmarks from visible faces, constructing the shape loss function.
 To perform the experiment, they established a new database (available online), including $33$ subjects with $792$ thermal-visible pair images.

 \textbf{DCA}.
-Kantarcı \textit{et al.} \cite{ThermalToVisible_autoencoders} presented a \textit{Deep Convolutionnal Autoencoder} (DCA), specifically based on the \textit{U-Net} \cite{RonnebergerFB15} architecture, including Up Convolution and Difference of Gaussians (DoG), which was modified it for the purpose to learn the non-linear mapping between visible and thermal face images for CFR.
-In the meantime, they showed that applying preprocessing and alignment would help to close the gap between these two domains and was able to improve the performance further.
-The proposed approach was extensively tested on three publicly available thermal-visible datasets: Carl \cite{CarlDatabase}, UND-X1 \cite{135} and EURECOM \cite{8553431EURECOM}.
-In addition, authors have manually annotated $6$ facial landmarks on the Carl and EURECOM datasets in order to align the faces and assess alignment's impact on the performance (we observe that alignment increased the performance by around $2 \%$).
-They conduct experiments with three different setups: the first two experiments investigated the effect of the decoder method, DoG filter were not applied to images as preprocessing step.
-For the third experiment, the effect of the DoG filter was tested on the Up Convolutionnal Autoencoder Model, proposed in this work.
+Kantarcı \textit{et al.} \cite{ThermalToVisible_autoencoders} introduced a \textit{Deep Convolutional Autoencoder} (DCA) based on the \textit{U-Net} \cite{RonnebergerFB15} architecture, incorporating Up Convolution and Difference of Gaussians (DoG) to learn the non-linear mapping between visible and thermal face images for CFR.
+They demonstrated that preprocessing and alignment improved performance by bridging the gap between these domains.
+The approach was tested on three publicly available thermal-visible datasets: Carl \cite{CarlDatabase}, UND-X1 \cite{135}, and EURECOM \cite{8553431EURECOM}.
+Additionally, the authors manually annotated six facial landmarks on the Carl and EURECOM datasets to align the faces, which increased performance by approximately 2$\%$.
+They conducted experiments with three setups: the first two assessed the decoder method without applying the DoG filter as a preprocessing step, while the third tested the DoG filter's effect on the Up Convolutional Autoencoder Model proposed in this work.

 \textbf{CRN}.
 Mallat \textit{et al.} \cite{CRN2019} proposed a solution based on \textit{Cascaded Refinement Network} (CRN).
 Their approach did not require a large amount of training data, owing to a limited number of training parameters.
 CRN is a type of CNN that consists of inter-connected refinement modules, which gradually process the image synthesis from lowest resolution (4$\times$4) to the highest resolution (128$\times$128).
 The refine module includes three different layers, namely input, intermediate and output layers.
 A contextual loss function was used to train the CRN.
 The motivation to choose the contextual loss was based on two conditions: (a) robustness to roughly aligned THM-VIS pairs; and (b) invariant to outlier at the pixel level in the context of per-pixel loss.
 FR experiments on the EURECOM \cite{8553431EURECOM} dataset showed that the proposed method achieves better performance than TV-GAN.
 In addition, they performed CFR using their synthesized faces (facial variation = Neutral) with two systems, namely \textit{OpenFace} and \textit{LightCNN}.